sim-plicity/Team-Manager/Legacy-SWxx-App-User-Guide/Getting-Started.md

 ## Optional Enhancements (Advanced)

 For users of specific racing simulations, the **Sim Presets Installer** can configure games for native wheelbase support.
-This is covered in the [Advanced Configuration](Advanced-Configuration.md) section.

 **Supported simulations:**
 - rFactor2